cxfcxf/haproxyctl/README.md

 #Haproxyctl in golang
 #####This is a partial rewrite of https://github.com/flores/haproxyctl in go
-Thanks for cflores' great work on the original haproxyctl Thanks for cflores' advise of building on haproxyctl
+Thanks for cflores' great work and his advise on the original haproxyctl. i added more functions to the haproxyctl

+####update
+binding function has been updated, so instead of using basic http auth, the program now can take an additional argv called --client
+--client="ipaddress" which acts as an ip whitelist, but it can only take one ip.

 i added more functions to the haproxyctl